 You can define this property in the usual ways- typically in the derby.properties file.
 For more information about setting properties, see Tuning Derby.

 Here is a sample excerpt from the derby.properties file:

 '''

 Users definition

 #

 derby.user.sa=derbypass

 derby.user.mary=little7xylamb

 '''

-List of user-authentication properties
+List of user authentication properties

-User Authentication Properties summarizes the various properties related to user authentication.
+This table summarizes the various properties related to user authentication.